-Principal certification-only option:
+Principal certification-only\ option:

-- Generally, consists of 8-10 EDL courses (30 credit hours). - Students generally follow the traditional program sequence of courses, with the exception of EDL 504 and EDL 598, which are not required for certification-only students. - A review of previous academic transcripts is used to determine the exact number of courses you must take to satisfy the certification requirements. - The MEd Advisor, Dr. Cota, will use this review to map out an individual plan of study. - Each plan of study will be mapped out to reflect the most current certification requirements available at the time of enrollment.
+- Generally, consists of 8-10 Educational Leadership (EDL) courses (30 credit hours) - Students generally follow the traditional program sequence of courses, with the exception of EDL 504 and EDL 598, which are not required for certification-only students. - A review of previous academic transcripts is used to determine the exact number of courses you must take to satisfy the certification requirements. - The MEd Advisor, Dr. Cota, will use this review to map out an individual plan of study. - Each plan of study will be mapped out to reflect the most current certification requirements available at the time of enrollment.
 Please note that certification requirements are subject to change by the Arizona Department of Education and can result in changes to the original plan of study provided.
+For the most current requirements of the Arizona Department of Education, please check the ADE website here.

-Superintendent certification-only option:
+Superintendent certification-only\ option:

-- The UA superintendent coursework consists of 10 credit hours at a minimum.
-The plan of study for each student will vary, but typically includes the Superintendent internship (6 credit hours) and a course on the Superintendency (4 credit hours). - The Arizona Department of Education requires at least 60 graduate level semester hours with 36 hours specific to educational leadership coursework.
-These hours must include a course on the role of the superintendent, the superintendent internship, and coursework focusing on education law and school finance. - Most students seeking this certification have already completed some graduate level coursework and are currently working in a school/district level administrative role.
-A review of previous academic transcripts and employment history is used to determine the exact number of courses students must take to satisfy their superintendent certification requirements. - The MEd Advisor, Dr. Cota, will use this review to map out an individual plan of study. - EDL 682 (The Superintendency) course is offered each summer.
-EDL 593B (The Superintendent Internship) is offered in fall and spring of each year. - Additional coursework can be added in spring, summer, and/or fall terms if required. - Each plan of study will be mapped out to reflect the most current certification requirements available at the time of enrollment.
-Please note that certification requirements are subject to change by the Arizona Department of Education and can result in changes to the original plan of study provided. - Internships for superintendent certifications must be completed in Arizona school districts. - In person attendance is required for these courses.
+- The UA superintendent specific coursework consists of 10 credit hours at a minimum.
+The plan of study for each student will vary, but typically these courses include two semesters of practicum (6 credit hours) and courses specific to the Superintendency (4 credit hours). - The Arizona Department of Education requires at least 60 graduate level semester hours with 36 hours specific to educational leadership coursework for the superintendent certification.
+These hours must include a course on the role of the superintendent, the superintendent internship, and coursework focused on education law and school finance.

+- Although most students seeking this certification have already completed some graduate level coursework and are currently working in a school/district level administrative role, they may not have the academic history of taking sufficient educational administration courses.
+A review of previous academic transcripts and the candidate's employment history is used to determine the exact number of courses students must take to satisfy their superintendent certification requirements. - The MEd Advisor, Dr. Cota, will use this review to map out an individual plan of study. - EDL 682 (The Superintendency) course is offered each summer .
+EDL 593B (The Superintendent Internship) and EDL 593 C (The Leadership Internship) are offered in fall and spring of each year, however the terms these courses are offered can vary based on interest and enrollment needs. - Students needing to take additional coursework can enroll in courses in spring, summer, and/or fall terms if required. - Each plan of study will be mapped out to reflect the most current certification requirements available at the time of enrollment.
+Please note that certification requirements are subject to change by the Arizona Department of Education and can result in changes to the original plan of study provided. - Internships for superintendent certifications must be completed in Arizona school districts. - Some in person attendance is required for these courses.

-^{}University of Arizona PhD students may incorporate certification-only coursework into their studies with prior consent from their doctoral advisor and in collaboration with Dr. Cota.
+\University of Arizona PhD students may incorporate certification-only coursework into their studies with prior consent from their doctoral advisor and in collaboration with Dr. Cota.